WORLD CLASS: THE WINNING FORMULA

 Of course, six years later I don’t judge myself as harshly; being comfortable and content in your profession should come without the rigours of competition!
 I now employ over 25 people across my two venues (Bulletin Place and Dead Ringer) in Australia.
 I still consider myself a bit of a global citizen and I’m lucky to have the opportunity to travel a handful of times a year to teach, judge, train and listen to other brilliant bartenders around the world.
 I enjoy talking to people and exceeding their expectations – with my guests, I have a sixth sense for knowing exactly what someone wants in terms of their drinks, experience and level of interaction.
 I just need to make sure my skills behind the bar don’t lag as I get older!

 My advice for any aspiring bartenders or competitors?
 World Class is unlike any other bartending competition, bringing together the very best talent our industry has to offer.
 If you want to be in with a chance of winning, you need to prepare well in advance.
-Make sure that your workplace is happy to give you the time, space and creative freedom to practise your skills and test your cocktails on customers.
+Make sure that your workplace is happy to give you the time, space and creative freedom to practise your skills and test your cocktails on customers - this way you can work on creating a world class cocktail.
 The hardest part of all is believing in and executing your ideas, so it helps if you’ve had plenty of time to perfect them.
 Think outside the box with your creations – I like making things that sound weird, look pretty and taste beautiful.
 When it comes to the actual competition week, make sure to get enough down time and force yourself to sleep more than three hours a night – jetlag and nervous excitement do mix well!
 Above all, be yourself and no one else: imitation is for runners-up.

 Tim’s Favourite Cocktails